tacman/msgphp/README.md

 [![Build Status][master:travis:img]][master:travis]
 [![Code Coverage][master:codecov:img]][master:codecov]

-MsgPHP is a project that aims to provide (common) message based domain layers for your application.
+MsgPHP is a project that aims to provide reusable domain layers for your application.
 It has a low development time overhead and avoids being overly opinionated.

-MsgPHP follows [Semantic Versioning].
-During development phase a package can be marked `@experimental` to indicate "[BC] breaks" could happen (when clear consensus is reached).
+It follows [Semantic Versioning], yet during development phase a package can be marked `@experimental` to indicate "[BC] breaks" could be introduced.

 ## Domain Layers

-> The domain layer is a collection of entity objects and related business logic that is designed to represent the
-> enterprise business model.
-The major scope of this layer is to create a standardized and federated set of objects,
-> that could be potentially reused within different projects. ([source](https://www.javacodegeeks.com/2013/05/multilayered-architecture-2-the-domain-layer.html))
+> The domain layer is a collection of entity objects and related business logic that is designed to represent the enterprise business model.
+The major scope of this layer is to create a standardized and federated set of objects, that could be potentially reused within different projects. ([source](https://www.javacodegeeks.com/2013/05/multilayered-architecture-2-the-domain-layer.html))

 The current supported domain layers are: